zgornel/ConceptnetNumberbatch.jl/README.md

 ## Remarks

+ - for the best speed, the `HDF5` version should be used
- - fast for retrieving embeddings of exact matches
+ - the API is very fast for retrieving embeddings of single word exact matches
- - fast for retrieving embeddings of wildcard matches (`xyzabcish` is matched to `######ish`)
+ - it is also quite fast for retrieving embeddings of wildcard matches (`xyzabcish` is matched to `######ish`) and multiple word expressions of arbitrary length (provided these are embedded)
- - fast document embedding
+ - the document embedding is slower (scales with document length)
- - if neither exact or wildcard matches exist, retrieval can be based on string distances (slow, see `src/search.jl`)
- - for another package handling word embeddings, check out [Embeddings.jl](https://github.com/JuliaText/Embeddings.jl)

 ## Installation